 The difference in IVF treatment from woman to woman is dosage and timing.

 The most significant problem facing women with low AMH levels seeking IVF is that existing hormone therapy cannot improve low AMH levels.
 Stimulated IVF cycles have proven to lower AMH levels and egg pick-up rates in these women over subsequent cycles.

 “The ideal stimulation for (low AMH) patients remains a great challenge for the clinician, within the limits of our pharmaceutical quiver,” concludes a large 2007 study.

 Hormone therapy does not attempt to restore the natural hormonal balance.

-Currently there is no modern medical treatment designed to help your body rebalance its own hormone levels.
-IVF drug therapy is used exclusively to take over your hormones for normal egg production to produce more eggs artificially.
+Currently, there is no modern medical treatment designed to help your body rebalance its hormone levels.
+IVF drug therapy is used exclusively to take over your hormones for healthy egg production to produce more eggs artificially.

 AMH is the original stimulator of your ovaries to start the egg growing process.

 AMH starts the growth of your eggs, FSH takes over and matures them.
-LH creates ovaultion.
-Your AMH and FSH levels determines how well your ovaries can grow eggs naturally.
+LH creates ovulation.
+Your AMH and FSH levels determine how well your ovaries can grow eggs naturally.

 All IVF drugs used to stimulate egg growth focus only on FSH and LH.

-If your AMH levels are low and FSH levels high the response to IVF stimulating drugs is poor.
-The variety of IVF drugs on the market are unable to promote AMH to stimulate primary egg growth.
+If your AMH levels are low and FSH levels high, the response to IVF stimulating drugs is inadequate.
+The variety of IVF drugs used do not promote AMH to stimulate primary egg growth.
 This is why IVF treatment for women with low AMH levels fails to work.